gertingold/tools4scicomp/manuscript/git.rst

    handy as it allows to select chunks of code while adding a file to the staging area.

-.. [#merge_pull] On Github, instead of "merge request" the term "pull request" is used, meaning the same.
+.. [#merge_pull] On GitHub, instead of "merge request" the term "pull request" is used, meaning the same.

+.. [#protected_branches] More information on working with protected branches can be found at `Protected Branches <https://docs.gitlab.com/ee/user/project/protected_branches.html>`_ in the GitLab documentation.